MarkD117/marvel-quiz/README.md

 - Depending on whether the answer button is correct or incorrect, a tick or cross icon will appear under the text of the button.

 - After the player has selected an answer, all buttons become disabled and can no longer be clicked.
-The `cursor: pointer;` property is also removed further showing the user that the buttons are not clickable.
+The `cursor: pointer;` property is also removed, further showing the user that the buttons are not clickable.

 - Any buttons that are not highlighted as correct/incorrect will be greyed out further distinguishing the other relevant answers.

 - The next button is hidden until the player selects an answer.
 Clicking the button will display the next question and reset the state of the answer buttons allowing the player to select another answer.

-- Below we can see what the quiz questions page looks like after the player selects an incorrect answer.
+- Below, we can see what the quiz questions page looks like after the player selects an incorrect answer.

     ![Screenshot](documentation/answered-question.png)